Read original article here: http://www.cmswire.com/digital-workplace/syncplicity-and-atos-partner-to-deliver-file-sharing-without-borders/

 Hybrid enterprise file sync and share (EFSS) vendor Syncplicity and infrastructure management specialist vendor Atos announced a partnership this week which aims to deliver digital transformation, across borders.

-According to a statement from Santa Clara, Calif.-based Syncplicity, the joint offering provides the user experience, security, storage choice flexibility and scalability vital to achieving digital transformation.
+According to a statement from Santa Clara, Calif.-based Syncplicity by Axway, the joint offering provides the user experience, security, storage choice flexibility and scalability vital to achieving digital transformation.

 A Tested Global Solution